Gan Kofim

 Gan Kofim (גן קופים, lit.
 "The Monkey House") is an Israeli film directed by Avi Nesher, which was released in September 2023, inspired by the true story of Reuven Kritz, as described by Eli Eshed in his blog.
 The film depicts a writer in the late 1980s who has faded into obscurity and is trying to find his place again.

-According to Yair Rave in the Calcalist newspaper, this is probably Avi Nesher's last film.

 Avi Nesher and the comedian Yaniv Biton, who plays one of the supporting characters in the film, said that Gan Kofim will probably be produced in a new version in Hollywood.